 '''

-% In-Lecture Assignment #1 on Wednesday, Feb.
-9, 2022, updated Sep.
-14, 2022
+% In-Lecture Assignment #1 on Monday, Jan.
+30, 2023

+'''

 % Based on homework problem 1.2.

-% Key takeaways: (1) Chirp signals are useful in localization, testing and training

-'''

 % Key takeaways: (1) Chirp signals are useful in localization, testing and training % because they linearly sweep a range of frequencies, and (2) Spectrograms analyze % a signal in the time and frequency domains simultaneously so that frequencies can % be localized in time.
 Spectrogram trades off frequency resolution for time resolution.